Ricardicus/ric-coin/README.md

 * Desire is mimetic
   * Once you recognize what others want, to take a stake in a blockchain, your desire for the same is invoked.

+* Proof of work is brute force
+  * Not as sophisticated as one might think, it is just hash value checking after incrementing a value.